filippoferrari/CX_Path_Integration/README.md

-# CX_Path_Integration
+# A Spiking Neuron Model for Path Integration in the Bee Brain

-Spiking Central Complex Path Integration Network
+MSc Dissertation Project